Headstorm/AwsSchool/README.md

 #### VPC
 Virtual Private Clouds are the networking services within AWS.
 A single VPC is roughly analagous to a data center.
-Compute resources must deployed _within_ a VPC - they can't just exist in a void.
+Compute resources must be deployed _within_ a VPC - they can't just exist in a void.
 The VPC service is a collection of networking tools and products that ultimately define network topology, and host things like firewalls and load balances for your resources.

 #### S3